 He's having to say things.

-There's things he said in that speech yesterday about Israel That I'll bet you when they rehearsed this that they had to tie him to the chair and say, you're not getting out of this room until you promise you'll say what we've put on the teleprompter here.
+There's things he said in that speech yesterday about Israel that I'll bet you when they rehearsed this, that they had to tie him to the chair and say, you're not getting out of this room until you promise you'll say what we've put on the teleprompter here.

-He could go out, he could promise the Palestinians anything.
+He promised the Palestinians anything.

 You'll remember that.

-I this it really was breathtaking.
+It really was breathtaking.

-What our media and everybody else told them they were getting.
+What our media and everybody else told them they were getting, and then what they thought they were getting on their own.

-And it just hasn't worked out.
+It just hasn't worked out.

-All right, uh brief time out here, ladies and gentlemen, the El Rushbo serving humanity simply by showing up.
+All right, a brief time out here, ladies and gentlemen.

 We'll be back and move right on right after this.

-Holding the line on spending, if you're an elected official, if you're a Republican, holding the line on spending is a winner for you.
+If you're an elected official, if you're a Republican, holding the line on spending is a winner for you.

-These 48 House Republicans, I'm sure most of them Tea Party people, but all of them no doubt conservatives, simply saying no more spending.
+These 48 House Republicans, I'm sure most of them Tea Party people, but all of them, no doubt, conservatives, simply saying, no more spending.

 I don't care what your reason is.